PatrickG0308/PP5-FairwayFinds/README.md

 1. Getting customers initally can be difficult due to saturation in certain industrys
 2. Establishing a brand from the ground up takes time and immediate results are unlikely without a sound marketing strategy.
 3. Getting customers organically takes time so the business would need to manually market the business or use paid advertising.
-4. Not having a physical business can make it harder to build trust and loyalty with customers without offering discounts and offers.
+4. Not having a physical business can make it harder to build trust and loyalty with customers without offering discounts and promotions.
 5. As the price point for the items is lower, the business would need to process a reasonable number of orders per day / week / month for the business to be viable.

-Taking the pros and cons of this business, a subscription model seems to be an unlikely viable model as it requires a customer base and some form of brand loyalty.
+Taking the pros and cons of this business, a subscription model seems to be an unlikely viable model initially as it requires a customer base and some form of brand loyalty.

 The best approach would be to provide products on a pay as you go traditional e-commerce format.
-As the business grows then the implementation of a subscription model would make more sense.
+As the business grows then the implementation of a subscription model would make more sense allowing members to avail of increased discount levels.

 ---